 A debtor cannot file under chapter 12 (or any other chapter) if during the preceding 180 days a prior bankruptcy petition was dismissed due to the debtor's willful failure to appear before the court or comply with orders of the court or was voluntarily dismissed after creditors sought relief from the bankruptcy court to recover property upon which they hold liens.
 In addition, no individual may be a debtor under chapter 12 or any chapter of the Bankruptcy Code unless he or she has, within 180 days before filing, received credit counseling from an approved credit counseling agency either in an individual or group briefing.

 There are exceptions in emergency situations or where the U.S. trustee (or bankruptcy administrator) has determined that there are insufficient approved agencies to provide the required counseling.
 If a debt management plan is developed during required credit counseling, it must be filed with the court.

 Depending on your unique situation and your financial goals, bankruptcy just might be the best option for you.
-But making the right decision as soon as possible can make all the difference, and you may find an attorney's help quite valuable.
-Get a head start today with a free legal evaluation of your bankruptcy needs.
+But making the right decision, including what type of bankruptcy to file, as soon as possible can make all the difference.
+It's a good idea to talk to a local bankruptcy attorney if you have questions about bankruptcy or would like some guidance through the bankruptcy process.